Amtrak Hartford Line

-The Hartford Line is a train service run by Amtrak primarily between Springfield, Massachusetts, and New Haven, Connecticut, along Amtrak's New Haven–Springfield Line.
+The Amtrak Hartford Line is a train service run by Amtrak primarily between Springfield, Massachusetts, and New Haven, Connecticut, along Amtrak's New Haven–Springfield Line.

-Service on the line takes the form of shuttle trains, Valley Flyer trains, or Northeast Regional through trains.
-The shuttle trains meet Acela and Northeast Regional services at New Haven Union Station where passengers can typically make a cross-platform transfer between trains.
-Valley Flyer trains also offer the same connecting service at New Haven, but continue past Springfield north to Greenfield, Massachusetts.
-At least one Northeast Regional round trip operates daily between Washington, D.C. and Springfield, with additional through trains operating on Fridays, Saturdays, and Sundays.

 Prior to the addition of the Valley Flyer and the Northeast Regional thru trains, the service was known as the New Haven–Springfield Shuttle, or simply, the Shuttle.
 The line was renamed in September 2019.
 Today the service is a component of and shares its name with the Hartford Line commuter rail service operated by the Connecticut Department of Transportation.

-During fiscal year (FY) 2020, the service carried 271,048 riders, a decrease of 44.8% from FY 2019.
-The drop in ridership and revenue was primarily due to the impact of the COVID-19 pandemic on tourism.
+During fiscal year (FY) 2023, the service carried 442,028 riders, an increase of 36.3% from FY 2022.
+The increase in ridership was primarily due to recovery from the impact of the COVID-19 pandemic on tourism.

 The service is financially supported by the Connecticut Department of Transportation and Massachusetts Department of Transportation.